serdimoa/charting/Widget-Constructor.md

 Those arguments are regarding high-level charts save/load.
 See more details [[here|Charts-Save-Load]].

 #####favorites
 Items which should be favored by default.
-This option requires disabling localstorage usage(see [[featuresets |Featuresets]] list to know more). `favorites` property expects to be an object
+This option requires disabling localstorage usage(see [[featuresets |Featuresets]] list to know more). `favorites` property expects to be an object.
+Following properties are supported:

+* **intervals**: an array of favored intervals.
+Example: `["D", "2D"]`
+* **chartTypes**: an array of favored chart types.
+Chart types names are the same as you can see in chart's UI in english version.
+Example: `["Area", "Candles"]`.